 DATA PROTECTION ATTACHMENT FOR DOCUSIGN SERVICES

-This Data Protection Attachment for DocuSign Services (“DPA”) is incorporated into and made part of the Agreement.
+This Data Protection Addendum for DocuSign Services (“DPA”) is incorporated into and made part of the Agreement.
 Unless otherwise defined in this DPA, capitalized terms will have the meaning given to them in the Agreement.
-In the event of any conflict between these documents, the following order of precedence applies (in descending order): (a) Binding Corporate Rules, (b) the alternative data transfer mechanism provided for under Section 6.2 of this DPA; (c) the body of the DPA; (d) any documents attached to the DPA; and (e) the Agreement.
+In the event of any conflict between these documents, the following order of precedence applies (in descending order): (a) Binding Corporate Rules; (b) the Standard Contractual Clauses as provided in herein; (c) the body of the DPA; (d) any documents attached to the DPA; and (e) the Agreement.

 “Binding Corporate Rules” means DocuSign’s Binding Corporate Rules for Processors, the most current version of which is available on DocuSign’s website at https://trust.docusign.com/en-us/trust-certifications/gdpr/bcr-p-processor-privacy-code/.